 Birthday or no birthday, this is the year of the Corbetts, and by that strange fluke of mathematics, I now have as many left to climb as I have years on the clock of life.
 Time waits for no man and I would happily reverse the direction of age and Corbetts.
 Meall Dubh is a modest hill that sits alongside the A87 on the road between Invergarry and Loch Cluanie.
-John and I have talked about climbing it for the last twenty years but we were always either charging north to climb some Munros or driving back too late or tired after several days of walking to tackle this Corbett that sits alongside the extensive Millennium wind farm.
+John and I have talked about climbing it for the last twenty years.
+We were always either charging north to climb some Munros or driving back too late or tired after several days of walking to tackle this Corbett that sits alongside the extensive Millennium wind farm.
 We were heading for a week at Strathcarron and after meeting up for a light lunch at Invergarry we had time to complete the hill before nightfall.

 It was a grey afternoon but the views were good, we were close to the massive wind turbines, some of which were turning lazily in the whisper of a breeze.
 We had a couple of snowfields to cross before reaching the massive summit cairn.
 We had watched a lone walker disappear from here to the south about 5 minutes before our arrival, a sure sign that the Corbett bagging season had started.
 The views to the west were impressive.
 Loch Cluanie was trapped between the snow-capped peaks of Glen Shiel whilst Loch Quoich pointed towards the Knoydart hills, indistinct peaks on the hazy horizon.

 After a break at the summit, we took a more direct route down the ridge, taking advantage of some snow chutes and arrived at a recently erected footbridge over the Allt Coire Gaoith an Ear.
 From here a rough track climbs 50 metres to where we had veered off on the ascent.
 The light was fading as we retraced our route down the track and arrived at the car just before 6pm.
-The sense of accomplishment was more along the lines of 'well that's got that one out of the way'.
+The sense of accomplishment was along the lines of 'well that's got that one out of the way'.
 The real birthday treat was an hour or so later when we indulged ourselves with a fine seafood meal in Plockton.
-The weather forecast for the next few days was just as exciting as uninterrupted sunshine in the northwest highlands and this in mid-March.
+The weather forecast for the next few days was just as exciting as uninterrupted sunshine as forecast in the northwest highlands and this in mid-March.

 |

-On the early ascent from Glen Moriston |
+On the start of the ascent from Glen Moriston |

 |